iintothewind/home_chat/README.md

 This app is built by npm, and it runs on nginx and mosquitto.
 It can be deployed on both x86(pc) and armv7(respberrypi) docker containers.

-- first of all use `docker` branch to do the follow
+- first of all, use `docker` branch to do the following step

 - `npm run build`